Two Tribes, Fearne Hill

 The triggers were all handled sensitively.
 There was enough input without overload to make Matt’s mental health feel real.
 One of the questions I ask people when I suspect depression is, “do you feel like you want to run away?” and most people look at me with surprise when I do because they’ve felt that desire.
 Anger often coexists alongside sadness, especially for men.
 I felt you, Matt.
 I also know the impact family has and this book definitely highlights that.
 Childhood attachment, our family of origin, is a powerful thing, trauma left untreated often becomes complex and chaotic.

 “I dunno.”
 He shrugged.
 “Happy to be in my devastating company?
 Glad to be alive?
 Full of gratitude someone phoned for an ambulance?
 Again?”

 “They should feel free to walk on by next time.”

 I was appreciative that Hill added her Author’s Note at the beginning about UK legislation Section 28 – that schools and local authorities from 1988-2003 in England and Wales were not allowed to ‘promote homosexuality’.
-Depriving English and Welsh teens from learning about anyone who was diverse and/or questioning.
-That it was okay to be you.
+Depriving English and Welsh teens from learning about anyone who was diverse and/or questioning or that it was okay to be you.
 There have been some horrid laws over the years around same-sex attraction, about being ‘different’ in any way, and this was just another example.
 It’s the silent political backdrop alongside the loud and proud musical soundtrack of the youth of Matt Leeson and Alex Valentine.
 Then when they reconnected twenty-five years later.
 Long may they be comfortable and happy together.
 Two Tribes is unbelievably good storytelling.
 5 Stars!

 “You still do, you know,” he said in almost a whisper after I’d failed to hide a yawn.